mxmrsn/Tutorials/NeedleModelSimulation.md

 ```

-## Code
+## Code Homework

 The tasks for simulation are two scripts:
-1. Needle Model
+1. Needle Model function that implements the equations above
-2. Script to integrate the model with different control input profiles
+2. Script to integrate the model with different control input profiles (u1(t) and u2(t))